MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     regardless of when the payment is actually made.

     - If you typically pay invoices that include a terms discount before the discount expires, mark this option.
-On occasions where you don’t pay before the discount expires, you’ll need to adjust the tax amounts manually.
+On occasions where you don't pay before the discount expires, you'll need to adjust the tax amounts manually.

-    - If you typically don’t pay invoices before their discounts expire, leave this option unmarked.
-On occasions where you do pay before the discount expires, you’ll need to adjust the tax amounts manually.
+    - If you typically don't pay invoices before their discounts expire, leave this option unmarked.
+On occasions where you do pay before the discount expires, you'll need to adjust the tax amounts manually.

 4. Choose OK to save your changes.

-*When you’ve finished entering tax details and tax schedules, be sure to return to the Company Setup window and specify the default sales and purchases tax schedules for the company.*
+*When you've finished entering tax details and tax schedules, be sure to return to the Company Setup window and specify the default sales and purchases tax schedules for the company.*